flan02/ai-cookbook/README.md

 This Cookbook contains examples and tutorials to help developers build AI systems, offering copy/paste code snippets that you can easily integrate into your own projects.

-## About Me

-Hi!
-I'm Dave, AI Engineer and founder of Datalumina®.
-On my [YouTube channel](https://www.youtube.com/@daveebbelaar), I share practical tutorials that teach developers how to build AI systems that actually work in the real world.
-Beyond these tutorials, I also help people start successful freelancing careers.
-Check out the links below to learn more!

-### Explore More Resources
+## Explore More Resources

-Whether you're a learner, a freelancer, or a business looking for AI expertise, we've got something for you:

 1. **Learning Python for AI and Data Science?**
-   Join our **free community, Data Alchemy**, where you'll find resources, tutorials, and support:
+   Join **free community, Data Alchemy**, where you'll find resources, tutorials, and support:
    ▶︎ [Learn Python for AI](https://www.skool.com/data-alchemy)

 2. **Ready to start or scale your freelancing career?**